NUmoodapp/mood-app-webpage/README.md

 ## Setting up IBM Watson -JR
 You can follow the guide here: https://github.com/watson-developer-cloud/python-sdk but really all you need to do is:

-1. Navigate to the /api folder and run `pip install --upgrade ibm-watson`
+1. Navigate to the /api folder and run `python -m venv venv` and then `source venv/bin/activate` (mac) or `venv\Scripts\activate` (windows) (if you havent already from Flask setup)
+2. Install packages with `pip install --upgrade ibm-watson`

+I noticed if I hadn't activated the virtual environment with `venv\scripts\activate` and installed the package when navigated to /api my editor would show no import issues but `flask run` would.

+Message JR with any questions!